marykdb/maryk/documentation/datamodel.md

 DataModels describe the structure of the data.
 They contain [property definitions](properties/properties.md) which describe what type of data the property contains, how it is validated and other properties that are relevant to the storage.
-DataObjects are created from DataModels which can also validate or serialize them.
+Data Objects are created from DataModels which can also validate or serialize these data objects.

 ## Properties are identified by an index
 To keep data transport and storage optimal all properties are required to